SECU Public Fellows Internship Job Descriptions

 Position Summary – Management Analyst

-The Management Analyst for the City of Goldsboro would perform professional work in the preparation and administration of the city’s Capital Improvement Plan (CIP) and strategic plan during the budgeting process and in the evaluation of city programs and departmental financials.
+The Management Analyst for the City of Goldsboro will perform professional work in the preparation and administration of the city’s Capital Improvement Plan (CIP) and strategic plan during the budgeting process and in the evaluation of city programs and departmental financials.
 They would provide consulting and analysis services to the City Manager’s Office (Assistant to the City Manager).
 They would provide ongoing training to city personnel regarding performance management software.
 Additionally, they would perform other related projects as assigned.
-This internship will position the candidate for leadership positions in local government, community development, finance, and budget.

 Internship Location & Supervisor Information

 The City Manager’s Office conducts the overall administration of the City as prescribed by the North Carolina General Statutes, coordinates all activities, and carries out all policies and actions of the City Council.
 The City Manager’s staff has incorporated its CIP and strategic plan in the budgeting process.
-The CIP identifies the projected to be funded and the strategic plan identifies the most significant measures to accomplish the Vision, Mission, Values, and Goals established by our elected officials.
+The CIP outlines the high-priority projects recommended for funding, while the strategic plan defines the key metrics necessary to achieve the Vision, Mission, Values, and Goals set by our elected officials.
 Our mission statement is “the city provides services, promotes equality, and protects the well-being of all residents and visitors to enhance our quality of life every day”.

 The intern will report directly to Octavius Murphy, Assistant to the City Manager.

-The intern will work virtually throughout the entire internship with possible in person meetings from time to time with department heads.
+The intern will work both virtually and in person with department heads.
 The City Manager’s Office is located at 200 N. Center Street, Goldsboro, NC 27530.

 Desired Knowledge, Skills, Abilities